JoaoLopesF/SerialDebug/README.md

   For the Mega, some features are reduced, but have watches.

-  If debugger is disabled in code, __SerialDebug__ in UNO, consumes only about 150 bytes of memory.
+  If debugger is disabled in code, or in mode mininum (default for low memory boards), __SerialDebug__ in Uno, consumes only about 50 bytes of memory.
   And it not fully otimized yet.

   The default speed of serial is 250000, for Espressif, ARM or Mega boards